Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Introduction

-\emph{Our contributions in this article}:\\ This work initiates the study of using ML for decoding heavy hexagon codes.
-The heavy hexagon codes is a hybrid of surface code and Bacon-Shor code, where the later is a subsystem code \cite{bacon2006operator}.
-Being a subsystem code, the entire codespace of the heavy hexagonal code is divided into equivalent classes (discussed in detail in Sec.~\ref{sectiongauge}).
-By this property, different errors can be clubbed into some equivalent error classes, called gauge equivalence and we identify a unique representative element from each such class.
-This technique minimizes the number of error classes, resulting in a classification problem with fewer classes, making the training of ML model easier.
+\emph{Our contributions in this article}:\\ This work initiates the study of using ML for decoding heavy hexagonal code.
+The heavy hexagonal code is a hybrid of surface code and Bacon-Shor code, where the later is a subsystem code \cite{bacon2006operator}.
+Being a subsystem code, the entire codespace of the heavy hexagonal code is partitioned into equivalent classes (details given in Sec.~\ref{sectiongauge}).
+By this property, distinct errors can be clubbed into certain equivalent error classes, called gauge equivalence.
+We identify a unique representative element from each such class.
+This approach reduces the number of error classes, resulting in a classification problem with fewer classes, and thus the training of ML model becomes faster and more accurate.

-For depolarization noise model we use the entire syndrome (i.e., the syndromes for both $X$ and $Z$ stabilizers) to train the ML decoder even when determining the probability of logical $X$ or $Z$ errors individually.
-We show via simulation that the naive ML decoder itself achieves a threshold of 0.0137 for logical $X$ errors in bitflip noise which is better than the MWPM decoder \cite{chamberland2020topological}.
+For the depolarization noise model \cite{nielsen2002quantum}, we use the entire syndrome (i.e., the syndromes for both $X$ and $Z$ stabilizers) to train the ML decoder even for determining the probability of logical $X$ or $Z$ errors individually.
+We show by simulation that the na\"ive ML decoder itself achieves a threshold of 0.0137 for logical $X$ errors in bit flip noise, which is much higher than that for the MWPM decoder \cite{chamberland2020topological}.
 This is further improved to a threshold of 0.0158 using gauge equivalence.
-We also show that our ML decoder achieves a threshold of 0.0245 for logical $X$ errors in depolarizing noise, which is better than the MWPM decoder \cite{chamberland2020topological}.
-Similar improvements are observed for phase errors as well.
+We also show that our ML decoder achieves a threshold of 0.0245 for logical $X$ errors in depolarizing noise model, which is better than that for the MWPM decoder \cite{chamberland2020topological}.
+Similar improvements are observed for phase flip errors as well.
 In this work we propose the application of classical machine learning for quantum error decoding to facilitate error correction.
 Quantum machine learning has not been employed in the work presented here.

-The primary contributions of this article can be summarized as: \begin{enumerate} \item We introduce a machine learning (ML) based decoder for heavy hexagonal code in various noise models (bit-flip, phase flip and depolarization), where error may occur in one or more of the eleven steps of this QECC cycle is assumed to be equal \cite{chamberland2020topological} with equal probability.
-We show that our ML decoder achieves higher threshold as compared to that by MWPM based decoder \cite{chamberland2020topological}.
+The primary contributions of this article can be summarized as: \begin{enumerate} \item A new machine learning (ML) based decoder for heavy hexagonal code in bit flip, phase flip and depolarization noise models has been proposed, where the probability of error on each of the eleven steps of this QECC cycle is assumed to be equal \cite{chamberland2020topological}.
+Our ML decoder achieves a higher threshold than that of the MWPM based decoder \cite{chamberland2020topological, higgott2022pymatching}.